 Conclusion: becoming UNenlightened is returning us to biblical thinking

-The biggest temptation for the evangelical constructing a biblical theology is capitulation to modern scientific thinking.
+The biggest temptation for the evangelical constructing a biblical theology is a capitulation to modern scientific thinking.
 The connection that most evangelicals fail to make is that “modernism” is the same thing as “scientific thinking”.
 In other words, if you subscribe to the modern worldview and you are creating theology, you are doing so scientifically.

 However, this way of thinking has come at a significant cost.
 Namely, it has forced us to compromise some of the most important aspects of our humanity; namely, our subjectivity.
 It has also forced us to justify theological beliefs that have no real biblical foundation.
 Ultimately, the enlightenment created a false sense of certainty for humanity regarding truth and knowledge.
 It makes promises it cannot possibly deliver.
-As a result, a chasm has been created between what is true and what is real; what we think the bible teaches and what the bible actually teaches.
+As a result, a chasm has been created between what is true and what is real; what we think the bible teaches and what the Bible actually teaches.